Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Pixabay

-V-mesh fencing is a particular type of wire fencing that’s much safer and more effective.
-Also known as no-climb fencing, V-mesh has smaller holes that a horse’s hooves can’t get stuck in.
-Plus, it’s designed to absorb the energy of your horse, so if it runs into the V-mesh, it won’t get as injured as if it ran into any other type of fencing.
+V-mesh fencing is a particular type of wire fencing that’s quite safe and effective.
+Also known as no-climb fencing, V-mesh has small holes that a horse’s hooves can’t get stuck in.
+It’s also designed to absorb the energy of your horse, so if they run into the V-mesh, they won’t get as injured as if they ran into any other type of fencing.
 Still, it’s effective at keeping out predators and pests.
-As you might expect, this type of fencing is rather costly, though it’s only about the same price as wood fencing.
-Considering the fact that it’s one of the safest fencing materials for horses, V-mesh is one of our favorite options.

 Pros